-Lieutenant Mike Hallinan manages the Operations Division, which is comprised of the traditional law enforcement line functions, including patrol services, field training programs, special events and operations, and community engagement.
+Lieutenant Dan Henderson manages the Operations Division, which is comprised of the traditional law enforcement front line functions including patrol services, field training programs, special events and operations, and community engagement.

 Through the use of best practices, technology, training, community engagement and partnerships, the Division's goal is to provide 24-hour, uniformed police services that deter, prevent, prepare for, respond to, and recover from all criminal activity, hazards, and threats.

 UCI police officers are deployed among four patrol shifts and utilize patrol vehicles, bicycles, and foot patrols.
-Officers are assigned to specialized responsibilities within the community, including University Housing, Cross-Cultural Center, Greek Life, Athletics, Student Life and Leadership, and Special Events.
+Under the SAFER program, officers are assigned to specialized responsibilities within the community, including University Housing, Cross-Cultural Center, Greek Life, Athletics, Student Life and Leadership, and Special Events.

-Lt.
-Hallinan is a member of the UCI Consultation Team (CT), which functions as the campus' Behavioral Investigation Team (BIT) or threat assessment team.
-CT brings together campus partners to review, discuss, and manage a broad array of issues of concern to campus safety and well-being of the community.
+Lieutenant Henderson is a member of the UCI Consultation Team (CT), which functions as the campus' Behavioral Investigation Team (BIT) or threat assessment team.
+CT brings together campus partners to review, discuss, and manage a broad array of issues and concerns to campus safety and well-being of the community.

 UCI Health Public Safety Division

-Lieutenant Anthony Frisbee manages the UCI Health Public Safety Division on the UCI Health Campus in the City of Orange.
-The Division consists of sworn Police Officers and Detectives, as well as professional staff that includes Dispatchers, Public Safety Officers, Public Safety Ambassadors, and Administrative personnel.
+Lieutenant John Zumwalt manages the UCI Health Public Safety Division on the UCI Health Campus in the City of Orange.
+The Division consists of sworn Police Officers and Detectives, as well as professional staff that includes Dispatchers, Public Safety Responders, Public Safety Ambassadors, and Administrative personnel.

-The Division is responsible for UCI Health's Security Management Plan which integrates strategic layers of safety through the use of our police officers and public safety team members who are on-site 24/7, as well as access control, visitor management, emergency alerting systems/devices, video cameras, safety policies, emergency notification systems, staff engagement, and other crime prevention programs.
+The Division is responsible for UCI Health's Security Management Plan which integrates a strategic tiered response to safety through our police officers and public safety team members who are on-site 24/7, as well as access control, visitor management, emergency alerting and notifications systems, video cameras, safety policies, staff engagement, and the medical center canine program.

-Public Safety and Security operations are carried out through vehicle and foot patrols as well as fixed security posts, and video management.
-Safety escorts are also part of the overall security plan utilizing Community Safety Ambassadors (CSA) to provide escorts to and from parking areas.
+Public Safety operations are carried out through vehicle and foot patrols, fixed security posts, and video management.
+Addditionally, safety escorts are also part of the overall security plan where Public Safety team members provide escorts to and from parking areas.

-The Division's administrative support team is tasked with fleet management, equipment management, accounts payable, payroll, lost & found, and the coordination and tracking of all training requirements for the professional staff.
+The Division's administrative support team is tasked with accounts payable, payroll, lost & found, patient valuables and the coordination and tracking of training requirements for the professional staff.

-Lt.
-Frisbee develops and manages the Division's budget and is responsible for the recruitment and hiring of professional staff at the medical center.
-He is the direct liaison to the UCI Health leadership team.
-He is a member of the Case Management Team (CMT) tasked with reviewing cases involving sexual offenses, domestic violence, and stalking and the Consultation Team (CT) tasked with reviewing cases involving threat assessments on the UCI Health campus.
+Lieutenant Zumwalt develops and manages the Division's budget and is responsible for the recruitment and hiring of public safety staff at the medical center.
+He is also a direct liaison to the UCI Health leadership team; a member of the Incident Response Team (IRT) tasked with reviewing cases involving sexual offenses, domestic violence, and stalking; and a member of the Consultation Team (CT) tasked with reviewing cases involving threat assessments on the UCI Health campus and addressing Workplace Violence.

 Lieutenant Matt Mahoney manages the Services Division.
 The mission of the Services Division is to provide essential support to the Operations and Public Safety Divisions as well as the UCI Community through investigations, court liaison and evidence, and Clery Act compliance.
 He is also the Department Training Manager.